Aligning “fighting” departments in a VUCA world

 3rd.
 The complexity of the 3rd step depends very much on the first two, and it wouldn’t be useful for any business that struggles with this state of affairs, to work on general recommendations, because no one really has enough resources (time, energy, and budget) to randomly try to improve everything.
 Nevertheless, in this step, the faulty systems are adjusted (maybe the recruitment system, maybe the way the communication is currently done, maybe the retention policy, the rewarding policy, or the relationships between the departments and their KPIs).
 In quite a few numbers of cases, after the 2nd step is concluded, the usual business dilemmas are discussed much easier and are addressed more constructively, and the overall negative atmosphere is defused.
 This happens because the key professionals get a good understanding of how group behavior works, and they also get the needed clarity for the goals of the organization.
 As a good rule, the majority of the professionals have good intentions, it is just the lack of understanding of how group behavior works, and that unconsciously puts them in opposite leadership philosophies.

-A brief video from the webinar held on the 8th of October 2020 on the Battle of the KPIs
+A brief video from one of our webinars – the Battle of the KPIs

 0 Comments